Superalgos/Superalgos/README.md

 A _minutes file_ contains data corresponding to one single minute and is stored in the deepest level of a folder tree structure of the following type: ```Year > Month > Day > Hour > Minute```.

 A _file sequence_ consists of sequential information that is not necessarily structured on any particular timeframe.
 The process stores two types of files: the one ending in _.Sequence.json_ contains the number of files in the sequence, and the sequence is formed by multiple files ending in a sequential number _(e.g. 15.json)_.
-A _single file_ is pretty much just that: a dataset that is stored in one file only.
+A _single file_ is pretty much just that: a data set that is stored in one file only.

 ## Current Bots Sequence